vlam2211/kcmmbu.github.io/README.md

-Personal backup for kc mod maker https://kiddautomata.gitee.io/kancollemodificationmake/index.html
+Personal backup for kc mod maker when fail to connect to the original one https://kiddautomata.gitee.io/kancollemodificationmake/index.html